 The Hodge-dual of curvature forms are indispensable objects to constructing Yang-Mills theory; a force field given by curvature has a constraint owing to the Bianchi identity $d^{~}_G\FFF^{~}_G=0$; thus, a gauge curvature $\FFF^{~}_G$ does not have dynamics in the spinor-gauge bundle.
-On the other hand, the dual-curvature is not a curvature in the spinor-gauge bundle and has an equation of motion $d^{~}_G\hat\FFF^{~}_G=j^\bcdot\VVV_\bcdot$.
+On the other hand, the dual curvature is not a curvature in the spinor-gauge bundle and has an equation of motion $d^{~}_G\hat\FFF^{~}_G=j^\bcdot\VVV_\bcdot$.
 Therefore, the dual-curvature has dynamics in the spinor-gauge bundle.
-In four-dimensional spaces, the Hodge-dual of a two-form object is again a two-form object; thus, curvature two-form is decomposed into the SD and ASD parts.
-In the Euclidean space, a solution to the equation of motion is a pure SD- or ASD curvature; thus, the equation of motion is equivalent to the Bianchi identity.
-The gauge field cannot have dynamics in the gauge bundle.
+In four-dimensional spaces, the Hodge-dual of a two-form object is again a two-form object; thus, the curvature two-form is decomposed into the SD and ASD parts.
+A solution to the equation of motion in Euclidean space is a pure SD- or ASD curvature; thus, the equation of motion is equivalent to the Bianchi identity.
+Therefore, the gauge field cannot have dynamics in the gauge bundle.

 When a $\Z_2$-grading discrete operator, such as the Hodge-dual operator, exists for the principal curvature, duplex superspace appears in the system.
 The $\Z_2$-grading operator splits a space of curvatures into the $\Z_2$-grading superspaces $V^\pm(\Omega^2)$, namely the primary superspace, owing to eigenvalues concerning the operator.
 Owing to the isomorphism of four-dimensional spaces (\ref{ismor}), a space of one-form objects also splits into two subspaces; SD- and ASD curvatures are obtained using one-form objects in one of these subspaces.
-A pair of the principal curvature and its dual-curvature provide the Kramers pair.
+A pair of the principal curvature and its dual curvature provides the Kramers pair.
 The secondary $\Z_2$-grading superspace arises using the one-dimensional Clifford algebra in the $(\TxT)$-matrix representation of the Kramers pair.
 The Dirac operator is provided in the secondary superspace, and the Atiyah--Singer index theorem provides the additional topological invariants in the principal bundles.
 General relativity and Yang--Mills Lagrangians are represented using supertrace in the secondary superspace.
 The similarity between general relativity and Yang--Mills gauge fields, in other words, similarity among four forces in Nature, is evident in our representation.